Mastic–Shirley station

-Mastic–Shirley is a station on the Long Island Rail Road's Montauk Branch in Shirley, New York.
-This station is reached via William Floyd Parkway.
+Mastic–Shirley is a station on the Long Island Rail Road's Montauk Branch in Shirley, New York, located off William Floyd Parkway.
 The station has two ticket machines.

 History

 Mastic–Shirley station was built as a replacement for the former Mastic station (originally Forge station) built in 1882 and located 7,010 ft east on Mastic Road.
 Service for the Mastic–Shirley train station began July 7, 1960.
 The now-unused station house at the original station was torn down a month later.
-When Center Moriches station was eliminated by the LIRR on March 16, 1998, Mastic–Shirley station was one of two stations recommended for use as a substitute by the patrons of the now-closed station.
-The other was Speonk station.
+When Center Moriches station was eliminated by the LIRR on March 16, 1998, Mastic–Shirley was one of two stations recommended for use as a substitute by the patrons of the now-closed station – the other was Speonk.

+The station was extensively renovated between 2023 and 2025.
+As part of the $7.5-million reconstruction project, the platform was rehabilitated, new station lighting, signage, fixtures, and finishes were added, a new sidewalk & plaza were constructed, and the station house was converted into an open-air shelter, featuring historic images of the station and the surrounding area.

 Station layout

 The station has one four-car-long high-level platform on the south side of the single track.
 JJD interlocking (formerly MS), a remote-controlled siding where trains can pass each other, is located east of the station.